MarciaFSVital/MasterThesisCode/README.md

 **R packages to install:**

-To install the IRkernel to run R in notebooks follow these [instructions](https://irkernel.github.io/installation/).

-Required packages can be installed using notebook 7.
+Required packages can be installed using script 5.

 ## Analysis notebooks: